scorpido74/azure-docs.nl-nl/articles/active-directory/saas-apps/topdesk-secure-tutorial.md

     e.
 Klik op **Opslaan**.

 > [!NOTE]
-> U kunt ook AAD-gebruikersaccounts inrichten met alle andere door TOPdesk - Secure geleverde hulpprogramma's of API's voor het maken van gebruikersaccounts.
+> You can use any other TOPdesk - Secure user account creation tools or APIs provided by TOPdesk - Secure to provision Azure AD user accounts.

 ### <a name="test-single-sign-on"></a>Eenmalige aanmelding testen